 - New credit: A lender might be wary if you apply for credit often because it could cause you to fall behind on your bills.
 Refrain from opening new credit accounts before buying a home.

-- Credit mix (10%): Having different types of credit accounts open – like credit cards, student loans and a car loan – can positively influence your credit scores.
+- Credit mix: Having different types of credit accounts open – like credit cards, student loans and a car loan – can positively influence your credit scores and makes up about 10% of your credit score.
 When you get a mortgage, it will likely help your credit score because it adds to your credit mix.